yohannesdagnachew/yohannesdagnachew/README.md

 # Hi there 👋, Yohannes Dagnachew
 #### Design and Development
- Passionate self-taught frontend  web developer and a freelance software engineer from Ethiopia.
+ Passionate self-taught front-end web developer and a freelance software engineer from Ethiopia.
 Currently learning more with the Microverse community.

 Skills: VUE JS / BootStrap / JS / HTML / CSS